kangabell/serena/readme.md

 ## CHANGELOG

+v1.7.6 update
+- move articles for archive and index templates to template-parts directory

 v1.7.5 update
 - make author post link more pluggable in child themes
 - a11y: remove some redundant links; logo is h1 on homepage